Bulat-Khasanov/ann/README.md

-# ann
-Lending for ann
+# Landing page for ann